uiodd/MSASC1/README.md

  ## Document Description

-- `\config\global_configs.py`: Different data sizes trained on three datasetsFor instance, to test on MOSI using the sizes:
+- `\config\global_configs.py`: Different data sizes trained on three datasets.
+For instance, to test on MOSI using the sizes:

 ACOUSTIC_DIM = 74